hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 	<td>ovsvapp.tgz</td></tr>
 	</table>

+2. Log in to your seed cloud host as root:

+        sudo su -

+3. Copy the installation package to the seed cloud host.

-3. Extract the HP Helion OpenStack installation package to the `root` directory:
+4. Extract the HP Helion OpenStack installation package to the `root` directory:

 		tar zxvf /root/HPHelionOpenStack_1.0.tgz